Son2110/fcj-workshop/content/7-Feedback/_index.md

 ### Suggestions & Expectations

-- **Do you have any suggestions to improve the internship experience?**
+- **Do you have any suggestions to improve the internship experience?** None.
-It would be cool to have a weekly "sharing session" where interns can present what they learned to the team to practice public speaking.

 - **Would you like to continue this program in the future?**
 I haven't made a final decision yet.
 However, I will definitely continue to pursue and upgrade my AWS knowledge.